 The headstone was cast in what I call the Concrete Stipple style.
 Disturbingly, it was used as target practice at some point, and bullets took a chunk out of its top left corner and left a pockmark that obliterates Fannie Vick’s death date.
 (That date appears to start with “18,” but she was alive at the time the 1900 census was taken.)

 Daniel Vick and Fannie Blount registered their six-year cohabitation in Wilson County on August 31, 1866.
 [Blount, for certain, and most likely Vick, arrived in Wilson from neighboring Nash County shortly after the Civil War.]

-In 1867, Fannie Blount Vick’s grandmother, Violet Blount, filed a letter with the Goldsboro Field Office of the Freedmen’s Bureau opposing the apprenticeship of her grandsons Marcus and Oscar to Benjamin H. Blount, their former owner.
-She named Daniel Vick as a suitable “master” for the boys, who were the sons of his wife’s deceased sister.
+In 1867, Fannie Blount Vick’s mother, Violet Blount, filed letters with the Goldsboro Field Office of the Freedmen’s Bureau opposing the apprenticeship of her grandsons Marcus and Oscar to Benjamin H. Blount, their former owner.
+She named Daniel Vick as a suitable “master” for the boys, who were the sons of his wife Fannie’s deceased sister Margaret.